Types of Degrees Computer Programming Majors Are Getting

 |Hispanic or Latino||8|

-Americans aren’t the only ones with an interest in Programming.
+Programming appeals to people across the globe.
 About 31.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea